ryandils/bored-together/bored-together/Pods/TinderSwipeView/README.md

 ## Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SwiftMultiSelect in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Swift, which automates and simplifies the process of using 3rd-party libraries in your projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-#### Podfile
+## Podfile

 To integrate GradientSlider into your Xcode project using CocoaPods, specify it in your `Podfile`: